uceem/mac_address/README.md

 MacAddress.new("aa:bb:cc:dd:ee:ff").to_i # => 187723572702975
 ```

-The MacAddress class will also remove any cruft or extraneous contents.
+The MacAddress class will also remove any cruft or extraneous content.
 If there's a mac to be found, MacAddress will find it:

 ```ruby
 MacAddress.new("aa:bb:cc:dd:ee:ff:qqqqq")